 Sum-pa was a highly civilized tribe in Tibetan history.
-Its original settlement was in the area of Nanmulin County in the Shigatse region of Tibet.
-It gradually expanded eastward to the northwest of Qamdo and the southeast of Qinghai.
-“New History of the Tang Dynasty” says that Sum-pa is “Western Qiang Nomad”.
-It can be seen that Sum-pa originally belonged to the Qiang ethnic group.
-Howeer, some Sinologists believe that Sum-pa was a tribe of Tibetan, the name of Sum-pa is also known as “Supi” or “Sun bo” in chinese, which is regarded as the name of the Qiang ethnic group, and “Sun Bo” is the name of Tubo.
+Its original settlement was in an area of Nanmulin County in Shigatse region of Tibet.
+It gradually expanded eastward to northwest of Chamdo and southeast of Qinghai.
+“New History of Tang Dynasty” says that Sum-pa was “Western Qiang Nomad”.
+It can be seen that Sum-pa originally belonged to Qiang ethnic group.
+However, some Sinologists believe that Sum-pa was a tribe of Tibetan, the name of Sum-pa is also known as “Supi” or “Sun bo” in chinese, which is regarded as the name of Qiang ethnic group, and “Sun Bo” is name of Tubo.

-In Tang dynasty, it is under the jurisdiction of Tubo kingdom.
+In Tang dynasty, it is under jurisdiction of Tubo kingdom.

-In Yuan dynasty, it belonged to the ancient Kham region
+In Yuan dynasty, it belonged to ancient Kham region

-In the Ming and Qing Dynasties, it belonged to the Heshuote Mongolian regime
+In Ming and Qing Dynasties, it belonged to Heshuote Mongolian regime

-At the beginning of the Republic of China, it was subordinated to Qinghai province.
+At beginning of Republic of China, it was subordinated to Qinghai province.

-In the 6th year of the Republic of China (1917), it was under the jurisdiction of Yushu County.
+In 6th year of Republic of China (1917), it was under jurisdiction of Yushu County.

-In the 26th year of the Republic of China (1937), Chindu County was set up
+In 26th year of Republic of China (1937), Chindu County was set up

-In 1951, Chindu County was officially established, and under the jurisdiction of Yushu Tibetan Autonomous Prefecture.
+In 1951, Chindu County was officially established, and under jurisdiction of Yushu Tibetan Autonomous Prefecture.